Skip to Main Content

 The seafront stretch of Via Fegina in Monterosso al Mare is where the Cinque Terre drops its guard.
 The promenade faces west, the light comes off the water in long afternoon angles, and the restaurants that line it operate in direct relationship with the sea rather than as a backdrop to it.
 Da Miky sits at number 104, close enough to the shoreline that the distinction between fishing village and dining room feels genuinely thin.
 Approaching from the old town, you pass the working port before the restaurant, which sets the tone: the sourcing here follows a short, traceable line from boats to kitchen.

 The Cinque Terre coastline has a particular claim on Ligurian seafood tradition.
 The anchovies of Monterosso are the most cited example, salted and aged in the local style, distinct enough from the broader acciughe category to have earned protected geographic status.
 Any seafood restaurant operating in this village either engages with that tradition seriously or risks looking like a tourist service.
 Da Miky belongs to the first group.
-The Michelin Guide has awarded it a Plate in both 2024 and 2025, a recognition reserved for restaurants that demonstrate clear cooking quality without yet earning star status, and the editorial framing in the Guide's own notes describes cuisine that has grown more individual and precise over successive years.
+The Michelin Guide has awarded it a Plate in both 2024 and 2025.
 That trajectory matters as much as the designation itself.

 The Cantina di Miky: Wine as an Anchor, Not an Afterthought

 One detail separates Da Miky structurally from most seafront restaurants at its price point: the wine program has enough depth and credibility to function as a destination in its own right.
-The associated Cantina di Miky operates with a sommelier who trained abroad before returning to Monterosso, and the result is a cellar that positions Ligurian producers alongside the broader Italian coastal canon rather than defaulting to the regional house-pour shorthand that characterises most beach dining.
-The Michelin notes describe the atmosphere as carrying some formality, which is accurate for a room where the wine service carries genuine expertise.
+The associated Cantina di Miky gives the wine program real depth, with Ligurian producers set alongside broader Italian coastal labels.
+The atmosphere carries some formality, which suits a room where the wine service carries genuine expertise.
 That formality is offset by a reported friendliness in service that keeps the experience from tipping into the self-seriousness that occasionally accompanies ambitious wine programs in small Italian towns.

 Ligurian whites, particularly Vermentino and Pigato from the Riviera di Ponente, are the natural pairing architecture for the kitchen's output here.
 These varieties carry the saline mineral register that matches anchovy-forward preparations and lighter crudo work without overwhelming them.
-Whether the list extends to producers from further afield is not confirmed in available data, but the sommelier's international background suggests the program reaches beyond strict regional adherence.
+The list also reaches beyond the region.

 Monterosso Anchovies and the Logic of Local Sourcing